 Professor Waite.
 A critical examination of popular representations of teachers during the 20th century.

 A&HH 4076 HISTORY OF URBAN EDUCATION

-Professor Weneck.
+Professors Weneck or Erickson.
 Understanding the development of urban education as it relates to social, economic, and spatial changes in the metropolitan environment.